 Take note of any problems like these and be that business to serve a niche population with your unique solution.

 Use Google’s suggestions

 Ever notice how when you start typing something into a Google search, it shows you suggestions before you finish?
-These are Google’s most-searched-for related queries.
+These are Google’s most-searched-for related keywords and queries.
 Use them to your advantage to find a niche for your product category.
 You can plug in “best shoes for” to get some ideas.

 Look for passionate communities online

 The web is pretty good at organizing itself into communities based on shared interests, passions, and hobbies—in other words, into niches.
 Dig through the most active subreddit and listen in on their discussions.